derekfountain/zx-spectrum-pico-rom/README.md

 to my frustration, v1.2 of the software still requires an overclock from 133MHz to 140MHz.

+The Z80 starts up faster than the Pico which requires half a second or so to get going.
+This means the Z80 is asking for ROM instructions before the Pico is ready to provide them.
+The Pico resets the Z80 as soon as it, the Pico, is ready to go.
+That's why there's a colourful display of randomness for a moment at startup.

 ## ROM Images

 The device is permanently enabled; the original ROM chip in the